Charleston Longshoreman Lawyer Near Me

 This federal law also provides survivor benefits to dependents if a maritime accident results in, or contributes to, the worker’s death.
 A private insurance company or the self-insured employer usually pay these benefits.

-Ask A Longshoreman Attorney: Benefits of The Longshore and Harbor Workers' Compensation Act (LHWCA)
+Common Benefits of the Longshore and Harbor Workers' Compensation Act (LHWCA)

 - Lost wages